About Edamame

 Category Overview

-Soy is a plant-based food that is a good source of in protein, fiber, and phytoestrogens.
+Soy is a plant-based food that is high in in protein, fiber, and phytoestrogens.
 Soy is also a generally good source of lysine and arginine, but the amount varies depending on the type of soy product.
 Soy-based products, such as tofu, tempeh, soybeans, and soy milk, have more lysine than arginine, which makes them suitable for people with herpes.
 It should be noted that soy also contains goitrogens, which are substances that can interfere with thyroid function and hormone balance.
 Therefore, soy should be consumed in moderation and preferably fermented or cooked.Practical Recommendations

 Consider taking l-lysine supplements, which can help prevent herpes outbreaks and stop a cold sore before it emerges by limiting the availability of arginine for the virus, which it requires to produce a cold sore.